Kazakhstan: Natural resources

 Kazakhstan has an abundant supply of accessible mineral and fossil fuel resources.
-Development of petroleum, natural gas, and mineral extractions has attracted most of the over $40 billion in foreign investment in Kazakhstan since 1993 and accounts for some 57 percent of the nation's industrial output (or approximately 13 percent of gross domestic product).
+Development of petroleum, natural gas, and mineral extractions has attracted most of the over $40 billion in foreign investment in Kazakhstan since 1993 and accounts for some 57% of the nation's industrial output (or approximately 13% of gross domestic product).
 According to some estimates, Kazakhstan has the second largest uranium, chromium, lead, and zinc reserves; the third largest manganese reserves; the fifth largest copper reserves; and ranks in the top ten for coal, iron, and gold.
+In 2015, Kazakhstan's gold production is 64 metric tonnes.
 It is also an exporter of diamonds.
 Perhaps most significant for economic development, Kazakhstan also has the 11th largest proven reserves of both petroleum and natural gas.
+One such location is the Tokarevskoye gas condensate field.

 In total, there are 160 deposits with over 2.7 e9t of petroleum.
 Oil explorations have shown that the deposits on the Caspian shore are only a small part of a much larger deposit.
 It is said that 3.5 e9t of oil and 2.5 e9m3 of gas could be found in that area.
 Overall the estimate of Kazakhstan's oil deposits is 6.1 e9t.
-However, there are only three refineries within the country, situated in Atyrau, Pavlodar, and Shymkent.
+However, there are only three refineries within the country, situated in Atyrau, Pavlodar, and Şymkent.
 These are not capable of processing the total crude output, so much of it is exported to Russia.
 According to the US Energy Information Administration, Kazakhstan was producing approximately 1540000 oilbbl of oil per day in 2009.

+There are several large navigable rivers in Kazakhstan.
+All of them flow along the edges of the country, mainly in the north, while the southern and central parts of the river are mostly steppe, often drying up completely in the height of summer.